 When we talk about Bolt as a cohesive product experience, it’s important to understand all of the separate technical pieces that must be implemented to use Bolt with a custom cart platform.
 Those pieces are the following:

 Now that we’ve covered the general components of Bolt in Part One of our Developer’s Guide, let’s dive into some specifics about how Bolt is communicating with your e-commerce platform.
 This article is a high-level framework tackling information found in our Bolt API Reference and Merchant API Reference.

-To handle orphaned transactions, make sure that the pending transaction hook is capable of converting an existing cart order_reference into an order.
+To handle unlinked transactions, make sure that the pending transaction hook is capable of converting an existing cart order_reference into an order.